valentina98/DL2_InstanceDiffusion/blogpost.md

 Our work focuses on thoroughly testing the InstanceDiffusion model, particularly investigating its limitations in handling overlapping instances.
-Recognizing this issue highlighted in the original paper, we aimed to reproduce the authors’ findings and extend the investigation into specific scenarios where the model struggles.
+Recognizing this issue highlighted in the original paper, we aimed to reproduce the authors’ findings in this regard and extend the investigation into specific scenarios where the model struggles.

 We conducted an analysis of the model’s iterative generation process, emphasizing inputs defined by points and bounding boxes.
 By systematically varying the order and proximity of these inputs, we identified specific conditions under which the model fails to maintain clarity and consistency.
 This involved analyzing the generated images for artifacts and blending issues and assessing the model’s overall performance in maintaining instance clarity and distinction.
-Due to the significant computational requirements for reproducing the quantitative results as well as for actually extending the model, our goal was not to enhance the model but to provide a deeper understanding of its weaknesses and the conditions that made the model produce these failures.
+Due to the significant computational requirements for reproducing the quantitative results as well as for extending the model, our goal was to provide a deeper understanding of its weaknesses and the conditions that made the model produce these failures.

 ## Experimental Results